 If you or a loved one faces the threat of deportation, it is important to remember that you are not alone.
 A skilled Lombard deportation defense lawyer could help you seek to resolve the threat of deportation.
 To get started on your defense, call and schedule a consultation with one of the experienced immigration attorneys today.
 En Español.

 How Relief from Removal Can Affect Deportation Cases

 Non-citizens who face the threat of deportation may be able to show that the U.S. government was wrong to place them into removal proceedings.
 In immigration court, the presiding judge may ask the non-citizen to address the Notice to Appear by admitting or denying factual accusations and conceding or contesting any charges of removability.

-You should review the Notice To Appear with a qualified Lombard deportation defense attorney prior to entering your pleadings.
+You should review the Notice to Appear with a seasoned Lombard attorney – someone who understands deportation defense, prior to entering your pleadings.
 You may be able to file a motion to terminate your case without having to put on a defense.

 Generally, it is the immigration judge’s responsibility to inform anybody who is in removal proceedings about the types of relief they can qualify for, which include:

 - Cancellation of removal

 - Withholding of removal